Military sexual trauma: Posttraumatic stress disorder (PTSD) and depression

 Research has shown that sexual assault can contribute to PTSD, substance use, and depression.
 Experiencing MSA has been connected to developing PTSD and depression at a higher rate than if an individual does not experience MSA.
 However, MSA is connected to PTSD in female and male veterans while depression just among female veterans.
 MSA, in combinations with other military stressors, can cause mental health problems.
 MSA in transgender veterans resulted in PTSD, depression, and personality disorders.

 Substance use disorder (SUD)

 Female veterans who experience MST are at an increased risk for SUD.
-The prevalence of AUD doubled in female veterans suffering from MST (10.2% positive for MST vs. 4.7% negative for MST).
+The prevalence of SUD doubled in female veterans suffering from MST (10.2% positive for MST vs. 4.7% negative for MST).
 Additionally, SUD commonly occurs alongside Posttraumatic Stress (PTS) and PTSD.
 In female veterans, research shows that MSA survivors with high PTS symptomatology are more likely to report SUD.
 The increases in SUD diagnosis and MST calls for trauma-informed treatment.